Instability results for the logarithmic Sobolev inequality and its application to related inequalities: Introduction

-As an application of Theorem \ref{thm:example}, we prove that there are no stability estimates for the Beckner--Hirschman inequality (henceforth referred to as the BHI) in terms of $L^{p}$ distances with specific measures and range of $p$.
+We prove that there are no stability estimates for the Beckner--Hirschman inequality (the BHI for short) in terms of $L^{p}$ distances with specific measures and range of $p$.
+In this subsection, we restrict to the case $n=1$.
 The Shannon entropy of a nonnegative function $h$ on $\R$ with $\|h\|_{2}=1$ is given by

 The Beckner--Hirschman inequality states that